CosmoStat/Tutorials/presentation_tips.md

 Positive
 : **My tip:** if you can, it is advisable to enquire with the organisers before your talk.

+## How long?

+How long can your talk be?
+How much time do you have to prep?

+It will be a **compromise**:
+- maybe you won’t have time to check everything
+- maybe there is no need to check everything (you may be instructed  not to spend too much time preparing)
+- maybe you have to (job interview).

+The more you get confident with choices you have, the more efficient you will become in reaching your goal without wasting time.

+Negative
+: **Important:** if you are given X minutes, you have to reach your conclusion in X minutes.

+✅Ask in advance.

+✅Decide in advance how long you can spend on Introduction / Development / Conclusions.

+✅Check the time during your talk to make sure you can adapt.

+✅May ask for a warning 5 minutes before.

+✅Give up on saying everything.

+❌Complain about lack of time.

+❌You are still in your Introduction after > X/3 minutes.

+❌*Time is up so I'll talk faster.*

+❌*Time is up so I'll go fast on all the remaining 20 slides.*  If you are 5 minutes from the end and you still have several slides,  going fast through plots/slides/caveats won't help, it just makes the audience more aware that you screwed up your talk.
+It shouldn't happen, but if it does, keep control, **skip slides entirely and just say your final message**.
+Make sure the audience understands at least that.

+❌Chair tells me time is up but I'll continue anyway.

 ## What?

 What do you want people to retain from your talk?